-I asked about the bierocks, or "bierocs" as they are called here at Sehnert's.
-The young blonde-haired-girl-type behind the counter stated that they were being baked as we spoke and wouldn't be ready for at least another 45 minutes.
-She recommended that I wait while she whipped me up an iced coffee, and a superb well-roasted iced java it was.
-The young lady asked if I wanted a cabbage or kraut bieroc; I chose kraut, and only because she suggested that this is the more traditional option.
+I asked about the bierocks, or “bierocs” as they are called here at Sehnert’s.
+The young blonde girl behind the counter stated that they were being baked as we spoke and wouldn’t be ready for at least another 45 minutes.
+She recommended that I wait while she whipped me up an iced coffee.
+A superb, well-roasted iced java it was!
+She asked if I wanted a cabbage or kraut bieroc; I chose kraut, and only because she suggested that this is the more traditional option.
 The bieroc also comes with or without cheese.
 Yielding to tradition I chose to go without.

 After enjoying my iced coffee and peanut butter roll, I briefly left the cafe to to gas up my rental.
 When I returned, I was greeted with my kraut bieroc: spiced ground beef and kraut encased in fresh, flaky, warm bread dough, similar to a bun, but more dense.

-Besides serving sandwiches at lunch time, Sehnert's Bakery is also famous for their Jiffy Burger.
-Although I didn't get to try one, I was told that it's similar to an Iowa loosemeats sandwich, served on a made-from-scratch bun with a dollop of their homemade relish.
+Besides serving sandwiches at lunch time, Sehnert’s Bakery is also famous for its Jiffy Burger.
+Although I didn’t try one, I was told that it’s similar to an Iowa loosemeats sandwich, served on a made-from-scratch bun with a dollop of homemade relish.